sonic-net/SONiC/doc/mgmt/Management Framework.md

 ##### 3.2.1.1.1 Overview

 Open source Python-based YANG parser called pyang is used for YANG parsing and building a Python object dictionary.
 A custom plugin is developed to translate this Python object dictionary into an OpenAPI spec.
-As of now OpenAPI spec version, 2.0 is chosen considering the maturity of the toolset available in the open community.
+The OpenAPI specs are [3.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#schemaObject) complaint.

 URI format and payload is RESTCONF complaint and is based on the [RFC8040](https://tools.ietf.org/html/rfc8040).
 The Request and Response body is in JSON format in this release.